 The correlation is useful when your data points are football shaped.
 But sometimes r will mislead.
-A single outlier can counterbalance a strong linear relationship.
-Consider Boston College in the previous graphics.
-If I were to remove that observation from the dataset, the correlation would jump from .7655 to about .952 so from something football shaped to virtually a straight line.
+An single outlier can counterbalance a strong linear relationship (example)

-Statistics 10 Lecture 21 Non-Linear relationships
+Non-Linear relationships

 Two variables can be related, but their relationship is not well described by a straight line.
-Correlations are good for straight-line relationships, they are terrible for curved or other non-linear relationships.
+Correlations are good for straight-line relationships, they are terrible for curved relationships.
 The correlation coefficient for a curved relationship will be near zero even though there is clearly a relationship.